telerik/winforms-docs/virtualgrid/selection/selecting-progrmmatically.md

 ## Single Cell Select

-You can use the following method to select a cell in code:
+You can use the following method to select a cell in the code:

 {{source=..\SamplesCS\VirtualGrid\VirtualGridSelection.cs region=changeCurentCell}}
 {{source=..\SamplesVB\VirtualGrid\VirtualGridSelection.vb region=changeCurentCell}}